Corporate Sustainability Reporting Directive (CSRD)

 What is the Corporate Sustainability Reporting Directive?

-The CSRD is a European Union directive that will replace the Non-Financial Reporting Directive (NFRD) as the standard for environmental, social and governance (ESG) reporting in the EU.
-It is part of the commitment the EU made under the European Green Deal and the Sustainable Finance Action Plan.
+The Corporate Sustainability Reporting Directive (CSRD) is a European Union (EU) directive that replaces the Non-Financial Reporting Directive (NFRD) as the standard for environmental, social and governance (ESG) reporting in the EU.
 The CSRD requirements expand and enhance the existing requirements of the NFRD to establish a unified and comparable approach for ESG reporting across nations and industries.
 This requirement will affect listed and privately held companies, requiring them to disclose information on how they monitor a wide range of ESG issues and their impact on our planet.

 The primary objective of the CSRD is to foster transparency and accountability while advancing sustainable practices and investments.
 Under heightened stakeholder scrutiny and expanded reporting obligations, companies are compelled to disclose a broader spectrum of ESG metrics, offering stakeholders greater insight into their sustainability endeavours.

-Beyond supporting regulatory compliance, the CSRD requirements present a unique opportunity to deepen an organization’s understanding of sustainability risks and opportunities.
+The CSRD requirements present a unique opportunity to deepen an organization’s understanding of sustainability risks and opportunities.
 By integrating reporting into their business strategy, companies can unlock the dual benefits of profit and purpose, safeguard their reputation, and drive sustainable growth.
-Ensuring compliance and staying ahead of the curve are imperative for success in today's evolving landscape.

 What businesses does the CSRD affect?

-The CSRD will affect a larger number of companies than any previous sustainability regulation, and sets higher standards for ESG disclosures.
-Around 50,000 companies globally will have to disclose, monitor and assess their sustainability performance.
-Consumer products, industrial products and financial services companies, in particular, should expect this to be a more significant effort, coupled with additional EU- and country-specific regulations such as modern antislavery legislation, the EU Deforestation-Free Regulation, the Corporate Sustainability Due Diligence Directive, the Carbon Border Adjustment Mechanism, and the Sustainable Finance Disclosure Regulation.
+The CSRD will affect a larger number of companies than any previous sustainability regulation, and it sets higher standards for ESG disclosures.
+As it is currently written, around 50,000 companies globally will have to disclose, monitor and assess their sustainability performance.
+Consumer products, industrial products and financial services companies, in particular, should expect this to be a more significant effort, coupled with additional EU- and country-specific regulations.

 Who is in scope for 2025?